-Warren G. Harding High School (in partnership with United Way of Trumbull County and YWCA of Warren)
+Warren G. Harding High School (in partnership with United Way of Trumbull County)

 Youngstown Community School (in partnership with the United Way of Youngstown and the Mahoning Valley)

-The BackPack Program, a national program of Feeding America, is designed to ensure that children in the program are not going hungry over the weekends when other sources of food are not available.
-Initiated in 2007, the BackPack Program currently provides food to 300 elementary school children at MLK Elementary School in Youngstown, Jefferson and Willard Elementary schools in Warren, E. J. Blott Elementary School in Liberty, and Brookfield Elementary School in Brookfield.
+The Food Bank also operates two small BackPack Programs, a national program of Feeding America.
+These programs are designed to ensure that very young children in the program are not going hungry over the weekends when other sources of food are not available.
+Initiated in 2007, the BackPack Program currently provides food to 100 elementary school children at E. J. Blott Elementary School in Liberty and Brookfield Elementary School in Brookfield.

 Each bag distributed contains kid-friendly foods, including items such as microwave cup meals; cereal bowls and shelf-stable, low-fat milk; fruit cups and granola bars; peanut butter; and pretzels, animal crackers and/or sandwich crackers.

 Begun in 2010 with support from the United Way of Youngstown and the Mahoning Valley, the Mobile Pantry Program is specifically designed to get food to individuals and families who live in underserved rural areas or do not currently have access to one of the Food Bank’s member agencies.
 The first, once-a-month distribution in July 2010 at Lakeview Assembly of God in Lake Milton served 74 people, and that number has grown to over 400 people per month.
 Currently, there are two distribution sites in Mahoning County: Lake Milton and Goshen.

 In April 2012, the Food Bank began operating mobile pantry in Mecca Township in Trumbull County with a Nourishing Our Community grant from the ConAgra Foods Foundation.